 But an odd thing happened on the way to the Quilt Festival in Houston last year.
 Here’s the deal… it’s not at all uncommon for various Fabric Houses to ask me to make samples for them in new fabrics making their debut at the Market, but this time I was asked to make up a sample in a brand new type of cork which I was told was as thin and pliable as quilter’s cotton.
 I was skeptical, but I agreed to give it a go with our GateWay design which was also making its debut at the 2019 Quilt Market!

-But when the cork arrived I was shocked to see that the cork really WAS as think as fabric and SO pliable, and SO easy-to-work-with that it was hard to believe it was cork!
+But when the cork arrived I was shocked to see that the cork really WAS as thin as fabric and SO pliable, and SO easy-to-work-with that it was hard to believe it was cork!
 It actually didn’t look or behave like any cork I’d ever seen on the market before.
 I liked it and the sample I created for this company SO much that I made a duplicate sample for myself for display in our booth!

 Still though, I was hesitant to list cork as a recommended material for the GateWay pattern because I wondered how well this thin cork would hold up to the wear n’ tear normally inflicted on handbag exteriors.
 Would the cork crack and peel away at the bag corners?
 Would it hold up to the stress inflicted by the slide buckle on the bag strap?